englandrc/IndonesiaCrosswalk/README.md

 - Merge historical crosswalk into one big file
 - Merge historical crosswalks with upper administrative divisions
 - Merge MoHA crosswalks with upper administrative divisions

+### June 2022 update
+New provinces were announced by the central government, adding 2 new provinces in Papua.
+Codes will be added in as they become available